inno-devops-labs/DevOps-Core-Course/4EVERLAND.md

-# Lab 18 - Decentralized Hosting with IPFS and 4EVERLAND
+# Lab 18 - IPFS and 4EVERLAND

 ## Goal

-The goal of this lab is to deploy static content to the decentralized web and understand how IPFS content addressing is different from normal web hosting.

-The deployed content is the provided static site:
+In this lab I deployed a static website to IPFS using 4EVERLAND.

+I also tested IPFS locally with Docker.
+The main idea was to see how content addressing works.
+In IPFS, files are found by their content hash, not only by a server address.

+Deployed site:

-- Local source: `labs/lab18/index.html`
+- Source file: `labs/lab18/index.html`
-- Site type: static HTML/CSS
+- Type: static HTML/CSS site
-- Build command: none
+- Build command: empty
-- Output directory for 4EVERLAND: `labs/lab18`
+- Output directory: `labs/lab18`

 ## Task 1 - Local IPFS Node

-I started a local IPFS node with Docker using the Kubo image.
+I started a local IPFS node with Docker and the Kubo image.

 ```powershell
 docker run -d --name ipfs-lab18 `